SlimeNull/OpenGptChat/README.md

 ## Shared API Key

-These API keys can be used for testing OpenChat:
+These API keys can be used for testing OpenGptChat:

 ```
 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